-ABET Computing Accreditation Commission: The Bachelor of Science degree in Computer and Information Technology at the Purdue University campus at West Lafayette is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+ABET Computing Accreditation Commission: The Computer and Information Technology Program at Purdue University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 The Department of Computer and Information Technology educates professional practitioners and managers of information technology, accelerates information technology transfer to business and industry, and develops innovations in the application of emerging information technology through learning, engagement, and discovery by its faculty and students.